darrynten/clarifai-php/README.md

 ## Documentation

-This will eventually mimic the documentation available on the site. https://developer.clarifai.com/guide
+This will eventually fully mimic the documentation available on the site. https://developer.clarifai.com/guide

 Each section must have a short explaination and some example code like on the API docs page.

 Checked off bits are complete.